ezzeldinelkhateeb/014/README.md

 # Build locally to test
 npm run build

-# Deploy to Vercel
+# Deploy to Vercel - use the "--framework=other" flag to avoid Next.js auto-detection
 git add .
-git commit -m "Update API endpoints and configuration" git push origin main vercel --prod
+git commit -m "Update API endpoints and configuration" git push origin main vercel --prod --framework=other
 ```

 ## API Troubleshooting

 If you encounter 404 errors on API endpoints after deployment:

+1. **Framework Detection**: Use `--framework=other` when deploying to avoid Vercel mistakenly detecting Next.js

-1. **Check API folder structure**: Make sure API endpoints are in the right location:
+2. **Check API folder structure**: Make sure API endpoints are in the right location:
    - For Vercel functions: Use `/api/` directory (not `/pages/api/`)
    - For endpoints defined in `vercel.json`: Check path mappings are correct

-2. **Test API locally**: Run `npm run dev` and test endpoints like `/api/auth-check`
+3. **Test API locally**: Run `npm run dev` and test endpoints like `/api/auth-check`

-3. **Verify vercel.json**: Ensure routes are correctly mapped and there are no conflicts
+4. **Verify vercel.json**: Ensure routes are correctly mapped and there are no conflicts

-4. **Check Vercel logs**: View request logs in the Vercel dashboard for each endpoint
+5. **Check Vercel logs**: View request logs in the Vercel dashboard for each endpoint

-5. **Environment variables**: Ensure environment variables are correctly set in Vercel
+6. **Environment variables**: Ensure environment variables are correctly set in Vercel

 ## Deployment URLs
 - **Production**: https://014-ci7fe1z6f-ezzeldinelkhateebs-projects.vercel.app